kamping-site/kamping-examples/README.md

 # Example Benchmarks

-In this repository you find source code examples accompanying our paper submission.
+In this repository, you find source code examples accompanying our paper submission.
 We provide complete and executable source codes for our `allgatherv`, `sample sort`, and `breadth-first search (BFS)` examples using:
 - Boost.MPI
 - KaMPIng